 Smith and his longtime collaborator Jason Mewes made a video imploring California officials to accept digital signatures because traditional petition signature gathering cannot be done due to the widespread shutdowns and bans on public gatherings caused by the Coronavirus.

-“There was greater to the plant for people that needed it,” Smith said before the 2016 initiative passed.
-“It has kind of rolled back some of the rights and access some of the people had prior to that.”
+“There was greater access to the plant for people that needed it,” Smith said before the 2016 initiative passed.
+“It (the initiative) has kind of rolled back some of the rights and access some of the people had prior to that.”

 They need 640,000 signatures by 4/20.

 The California Cannabis Hemp Heritage Act (CHHA) seeks to address some of the issues left over from the 2016 legalization of adult-use in California This includes excessively high taxes that largely falls on consumers as well as high licensing fees for the dispensaries.
 They also want to include second amendment protections for cannabis users and allow for greater expungement of cannabis-related crimes.
 Furthermore, they seek to free many prisoners still in jail in California for cannabis-related crimes.
 The initiative would also guarantee individuals the right to grow cannabis, better known as “homegrow”.
 It would also stop towns from stoping a dispensary from opening in their town through zoning maneuvers.

 Despite California being the center of the underground cannabis industry and medical marijuana (or clinical cannabis) movement, most of the towns in California have prohibited individuals from opening cannabis businesses.